 Lawn darts, or Jarts, were all the rage in the 1980s.
 With a few Jarts, a few friends, and a few beers, American backyard-barbecue-goers would lay down small plastic hoops as targets and play a game not entirely unlike horseshoes.
 Each player would toss the darts into the air, attempting to arc them into the opposite ring.
 While the darts, which had a metal spike and plastic fins on the sides for flight stability, were not especially sharp, they were weighted.
 They picked up enough speed to come sailing down with a satisfying thunk and stick in the ground.
-Landing a bulls-eye in the hoop would net a player three points, and the closest non-bullseye landings would get a point.
+Landing a bull’s-eye in the hoop would net a player three points, and the closest non-bull’s-eye landings would get one point.

 David Snow, an aerospace engineer from Riverside, California, wasn’t even looking for lawn darts when he went shopping for party games in April 1987.
 He wanted a volleyball set, but all the department store had was volleyball in a combo pack with two other games.
 Whatever, he decided.
-He’d buy it, set up the volleyball net and leave the rest in the box in the garage.
+He’d buy it, set up the volleyball net, and leave the rest in the box in the garage.

 His plan didn’t bear out.
-One Sunday afternoon soon after, his nine-year-old son and some of his neighborhood friends found the Jarts and began tossing them around in Snow’s backyard.
-One kid tossed his Jart too far and too high, sailing it over the backyard fence and into the front yard, where Snow’s daughter, seven-year-old Michelle, was playing with her dolls.
+One Sunday afternoon soon after, his 9-year-old son and some of his friends found the Jarts and began tossing them around in Snow’s backyard.
+One kid tossed his Jart too far and too high, sailing it over the backyard fence and into the front yard, where Snow’s daughter, 7-year-old Michelle, was playing with her dolls.
 The Jart came down right on her and, with what researchers estimate as 23,000 pounds of pressure per square inch, penetrated her skull.
 She collapsed, was rushed to the hospital, and was pronounced clinically dead three days later.

 He began to research Jarts and discovered that, for years, they had been banned from sale in the U.S. because of several injuries they’d caused to children.
-Jart manufacturers and distributors had challenged the ban in court, though, and won a compromise: a regulation stating that lawn darts could made and sold provided they were marketed only as a game for adults.
+Jart manufacturers and distributors had challenged the ban in court, though, and won a compromise: a regulation stating that lawn darts could be made and sold provided they were marketed only as a game for adults.
 A warning label had to be placed on each package alerting consumers to the danger they posed, and the darts couldn’t be merchandised in toy departments or sold in toy stores.

 To Snow, Michelle’s death proved that the regulation didn’t protect kids.
 It didn’t matter that they were sold as an adult game; if Jarts were in a home and children were allowed to play with them or could still get access to them, he thought, accidents would happen.
 He wanted the ban back in place and began lobbying public officials with phone calls and letters telling his story.